fabriguespe/xmtp-quickstart-chat-frames/README.md

 ## Introduction

-The XMTP Frames guide you're looking at is designed to help developers integrate XMTP frames into their applications.
-It covers both the use of protocol libraries, which enable the creation and handling of XMTP frames, and the practical aspects of rendering these frames within an application.
+The Chat Frames guide you're looking at is designed to help developers integrate Chat Frames into their applications.
+It covers both the use of protocol libraries, which enable the creation and handling of Chat Frames, and the practical aspects of rendering these frames within an application.
 Here's a breakdown to clarify the separation:

 ### Protocol Libraries

-These are the foundational tools that allow developers to create, sign, and manage XMTP frames.
+These are the foundational tools that allow developers to create, sign, and manage Chat Frames.
 The protocol libraries are essential for interacting with the XMTP network at a lower level, handling the creation of frames, signing payloads, and managing frame actions.
 Key aspects include:

 - [**Install Required Packages**](https://xmtp.org/docs/build/frames#install-required-packages): To begin, add the necessary XMTP packages to your project.
-- [**Declare Protocol Compatibility**](https://xmtp.org/docs/build/frames#declare-protocol-compatibility): Ensure your application can interact with XMTP frames by declaring protocol compatibility.
+- [**Declare Protocol Compatibility**](https://xmtp.org/docs/build/frames#declare-protocol-compatibility): Ensure your application can interact with Chat Frames by declaring protocol compatibility.
 - [**Validate Incoming Messages**](https://xmtp.org/docs/build/frames#Validate-Incoming-Messages): Checks if a URL in message content is suitable for frame processing.
 - [**Enable Secure Communication**](https://xmtp.org/docs/build/frames#enable-secure-communication): Implements security measures to authenticate and secure frame actions, ensuring the integrity and origin of frame interactions.

 ### Rendering Frames in Your Application

-This part of the guide focuses on how to render XMTP frames within your application, making the frames interactive and visually integrated.
+This part of the guide focuses on how to render Chat Frames within your application, making the frames interactive and visually integrated.
 It includes:

 - [**Validating Frame URL**](https://xmtp.org/docs/build/frames#validating-frame-url): Ensuring the URL embedded within the message content is appropriate for frame processing and meets XMTP standards.
 - [**Getting Frame Metadata**](https://xmtp.org/docs/build/frames#getting-frame-metadata): Extracting and processing metadata from frames, including images, titles, buttons, and URLs, to facilitate rendering and interaction.